jsfuentes/Code-Cheatsheet/CSS/fonts.md

 1) Get the font file

-2) You need at least the woff2 and off, [fontsquirrel helps](https://www.fontsquirrel.com/tools/webfont-generator)
+2) You need at least the woff2 and woff, [fontsquirrel helps](https://www.fontsquirrel.com/tools/webfont-generator)

 3) Add the font file to your static website folder